thach2108/auto-test/README.md

 # If you cannot install.
 Follow this link https://yarnpkg.com/cli/install to install yarn

+## After instal package, you just have to run from step 2

 # Step 2: run app

 npm run start